Emma-blnch/Portfolio/README.md

+📌 This repository contains the source code of my personal portfolio.
+No sensitive data or credentials are included.

 # 🌐 Portfolio — Emma Blanchard

 Personal portfolio website showcasing my work as a **front-end developer**, my skills, and selected projects.